Technology to combat kitchen fires on the way to becoming standard on electric stovetops

 Retrofits won’t be required for the more than 100 million existing ranges and cooktops estimated by AHAM to be in use today.
 Only electric coil cooktops will be subject to the standard.
 The industry is studying applications for radiant glass ceramic, induction, and gas cooktops and ranges.

 Pioneering Technologies manufactures electric coil stovetop fire prevention technology that until recently has only be available to multi-residential commercial customers.
 In May at the National Hardware Show in Las Vegas, the company rolled out its new SmartBurner, a plug-and-play consumer version of its Safe-T-Element temperature limiting control device.
-Unlike the Safe-T-Element which has be hardwired into the stovetop, the SmartBurner is advertised as a product that can be installed by anyone.
+Unlike the Safe-T-Element which has to be hardwired into the stovetop, the SmartBurner is advertised as a product that can be installed by anyone.

 Almand says the appliance industry has never been in favor of retrofits but credits existing fire prevention sensory applications for stimulating the development and broad adoption of integrating sensors into new burners.